-We are being represented by Wilson Sonsini Goodrich & Rosati, Professional Corporation with respect to certain legal matters as to United States federal securities and New York State law.
-The underwriters are being represented by Hunter Taubman Fischer & Li LLC with respect to certain legal matters as to United States federal securities and New York State law.
-The validity of the Class A ordinary shares offered in this offering will be passed upon for us by Conyers Dill & Pearman.
-Certain legal matters as to PRC law will be passed upon for us by Jingtian & Gongcheng.
-Wilson Sonsini Goodrich & Rosati, Professional Corporation may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law and Jingtian & Gongcheng with respect to matters governed by PRC law.
+We are being represented by Sullivan & Worcester LLP with respect to certain legal matters as to United States federal securities and New York State law.
+The representative is being represented by Hunter Taubman Fischer & Li LLC with respect to certain legal matters as to United States federal securities and New York State law.
+The validity of the Units and the Class A ordinary shares and related warrants underlying the Units offered in this offering will be passed upon for us by Conyers Dill & Pearman.
+Certain legal matters as to PRC law will be passed upon for us by Jingtian & Gongcheng and for the representative by GFE Law Office.
+Certain legal matters as to Australian law will be passed upon for us by Fooks Legal Commercial.
+Certain legal matters as to Singaporean law will be passed upon for us by Bayfront Law LLC.
+Certain legal matters as to New Zealand law will be passed upon for us by Quigg Partners.
+Certain legal matters as to Canadian law will be passed upon for us by Sunsion Law Professional Corporation.
+Sullivan & Worcester LLP may rely upon Conyers Dill & Pearman with respect to matters governed by Cayman Islands law, Jingtian & Gongcheng with respect to matters governed by PRC law, Fooks Legal Commercial with respect to matters governed by Australian law, Bayfront Law LLC with respect to matters governed by Singaporean Law, and Quigg Partners with respect to matters governed by New Zealand law.
+Hunter Taubman Fischer & Li LLC may rely upon GFE Law Office with respect to matters governed by PRC law.